mlflow/mlflow/.github/ISSUE_TEMPLATE/feature_request_template.md

 -------
 ## Guidelines

-Feature requests should involve the following workflow:
+Feature requests typically go through the following lifecycle:

 1. Submit feature request with high-level description
 2. Discuss feature request with a committer, who may ask for a more detailed design